jinjagit/sandbox_1/README.md

 - [x] How to get & handle input from UI (basics understood and tested)
 - [x] Organize files in folders
-- [ ] How to write to file
+- [x] How to write to file
 - [ ] How to destroy/recreate meshes
 - [ ] How to integrate / use Rust

 ### Notes:

-Currently using these normals for each face:
+Currently using these normals for each cube face:

 Name   (x, y, z)